Makster04/MACHINE_LEARNING_WARMUPS/STATISTICS/INDEPENDENT_EVENTS.md

 ---

-# 7. Independence means the same proportion appears in each group
+# 6. Independence means the same proportion appears in each group

-The school examples in the slides help visualize what independence means.
+The school examples help visualize what independence means.

 Suppose: